What I Was Going To Say Was

 For alto flute | Written in 2011 | Duration: c.20 minutes

 A suite in five movements for alto flute, lasting about twenty minutes.
-Elegant, quirky, aggressive, it explores the full range of colours available on this wonderful instrument.
+The score is available to buy on eBay.

 For violin and two violas | Written in 2010 | Duration: c.16 minutes